 Index An event index assigned to identify the event sequence.
-Bootup This field shows how many times the Moxa switch has been rebooted or cold started.
-Number Date The date is updated based on how the current date is set on the System Settings page.
+Bootup Number This field shows how many times the Moxa switch has been rebooted or cold started.
+Date The date is updated based on how the current date is set on the System Settings page.
 Time The time is updated based on how the current time is set on the System Settings page.
-System The system startup time related to this event.
-Startup Time Event Events that have occurred.
+System Startup The system startup time related to this event.
+Time The system startup time related to this event.
+Event Events that have occurred.